-- 1. User form.
+- User form.
 Change its Name property to frmInputs and its Caption property to Product Inputs. - 2.
 Top command button.
-Change its Name property to btnOK, change its Caption property to OK, and change its Default property (yes, it is listed as Default in the left pane of the Properties window) to True.
+Change its Name property to cmdOK, change its Caption property to OK, and change its Default property (yes, it is listed as Default in the left pane of the Properties window) to True.
 This Default setting gives the OK button the functionality you expect once the form is operational-you can click it or press the Enter key to accomplish the same thing. - 3.
 Bottom command button.
-Change its Name property to btnCancel, change its Caption property to Cancel, and change its Cancel property to True.
-The effect of this latter change is to allow the user to press the Esc key instead of clicking on the Cancel button.
+Change its Name property to cmdCancel, change its Caption property to Cancel, and change its Cancel property to True.
+The effect of this latter property is to allow the user to press the Esc key instead of clicking on the Cancel button.
 Again, this is standard behavior in Windows dialog boxes. - 4.
 Top label.
 Usually, the only property you will change for a label is its Caption property-the text that appears in the label.
 You can do this through the Properties window, or you can click the label once to select it and then again to put a dark border around it.3 This allows you to type the label directly on the form.
 For this label, enter the caption This is for practice only, to see how controls on user forms work. - 5.
 Label to the left of the text box.
-Change its Caption property to Product. - 6.
-Text box.
-Change the Name property to txtProduct. - 7.
-Frames.
-Change their Caption properties to Region of Origin and Shipping Method, respectively. - 8.
-Option buttons.
-Change the Name properties of the option buttons in the left frame to optEast and optWest, and change their Caption properties to East and West.
-These captions are the text you see next to the buttons.
-Similarly, change the Name properties of the other two option buttons to optTrain and optTruck, and change their Caption properties to Train and Truck.
+Change its Caption property to Product.

 3 If you accidentally double-click the label or any other controls during the design stage, you will open the event code window, which is discussed later in the chapter.
-To get back to the user form design, select the View \rightarrow Object menu item.
+To get back to the user form design, select the View → Object menu item.